SunWukong97/project_3_covid_stat_website/README.md

 const apiUrl1 = `https://api.opencovid.ca/summary?date=${dateValue}`;
 ```

 After that `Promise.all` is used to fetch and process data from the api as multiple apis urls being used at once to retrieve 3 datasets since `fetch` can only be used for a single api url.
-Then `this.setState` property is used to store the 3 datasets
+Then `this.setState` property is used to store the 3 datasets along with whether or not they are still loading in.

 The method for handling the api call: